Kendrick Meek: 2010 U.S. Senate campaign

 On January 13, 2009, Meek announced he would run for the seat in the United States Senate that would be vacated upon the retirement of Republican Mel Martinez in 2010, saying, "I want to be a fighter for Florida with a strong voice that won't let the special interests stand in the way of what's right."

 On April 2, 2009, Meek announced his intention to qualify for the ballot by petition via collecting 112,476 completed petitions.
 On April 8, 2010, Meek made history by becoming the first statewide candidate in the history of Florida to qualify for the ballot by petition.

 On November 2, 2010, Meek lost in a three-way-race against Governor Charlie Crist, and former Florida House Speaker Marco Rubio, receiving only 20% of the vote.

 Post-congressional career

 In 2011, Meek was nominated to serve as Special Representative to the United Nations by President Barack Obama.
 In 2016, Meek joined King & Spalding LLP as a senior advisor, where he provides strategic counsel to a wide range of Fortune 500 companies.
+Since 2023, Meek has been a paid advocate for the fossil fuel industry group, Natural Allies.
+In this role, he has advocated against the clean energy transition.

 Personal life

-Meek is married to Arshi Siddiqui Meek, a partner at the law firm Akin Gump Strauss & Feld and former advisor to Nancy Pelosi.
-He also has two children, Lauren and Kendrick Jr.
+Meek is married to Arshi Siddiqui Meek, CEO of Bellwether Government Affairs and a former, longtime partner at the law firm Akin Gump Strauss & Feld, who also served as senior advisor to Speaker Nancy Pelosi.
+He has two children, Lauren and Kendrick Jr.